 Data

 Data were collected from staff and PGR students participating in the KCL CHECK longitudinal survey.
 Participants were invited via email to complete the baseline survey in April 2020.
 Those completing the baseline survey were also invited to participate in longitudinal surveys.
 All surveys were conducted online.
 Longitudinal surveys included shorter fortnightly questionnaires as well as longer questionnaires every two months.
 Between April 2020 and March 2021 there were 6 longer questionnaires and 21 fortnightly questionnaires (Please refer to Supplementary Table 1 for a full schedule).
 Of 2590 staff and PGR students responding to the baseline survey, 2508 agreed to participate in longitudinal follow-ups and are included in this analysis.

-Administrative data on the demographic composition of staff and PGR student populations were obtained from centrally held administrative records.
-Aggregate information on age group, gender, and ethnicity were used to describe the representativeness of the survey compared to the target population and construct weights, as detailed below.
-Contextual data on the strictness of lockdown measures in the UK were obtained from the Oxford COVID-19 Government Response Tracker [16] .
+Contextual data on the strictness of lockdown measures in the UK were obtained from the Oxford COVID-19 Government Response Tracker [16].

+Weighting

+The target population was all staff and PGR students at King’s College London.
+Described in detail elsewhere [15] the cohort represented the population in terms of age, but female gender and White ethnicity were over-represented.
+To account for these compositional differences between cohort and population, we obtained administrative information for staff and PGR student populations.
+This information was used to construct a ‘baseline weight’ accounting for differences in age, gender, and ethnicity between the baseline cohort and the target population.
+We also constructed a longitudinal weight to account for differential non-response at longitudinal follow-up surveys.
+Both weights are described in supplementary materials.
+Baseline statistics and trajectory models (growth mixture models, described below) were weighted using the baseline weight only; longitudinal statistics were additionally weighted to account for non-response.

 Measures